-As discussed in Notes 1 and 3 of the Notes to the Consolidated Financial Statements included in the 2019 Annual Report, the Company issues variable annuity contracts with guaranteed minimum benefits.
-Guaranteed minimum accumulation benefits ("GMABs"), the non-life-contingent portion of guaranteed minimum withdrawal benefits ("GMWBs") and the portion of certain GMIBs that do not require annuitization are accounted for as embedded derivatives in policyholder account balances and are further discussed in Note 5.
+As discussed in Notes 1 and 3 of the Notes to the Consolidated Financial Statements included in the 2020 Annual Report, the Company issues variable annuity contracts with guaranteed minimum benefits.
+Guaranteed minimum death benefits, the life contingent portion of guaranteed minimum withdrawal benefits ("GMWB") and certain portions of GMIBs are accounted for as insurance liabilities in future policyholder benefits, while other guarantees are accounted for in whole or in part as embedded derivatives in policyholder account balances and are further discussed in Note 5.

-The Company also has universal and variable life insurance contracts with secondary guarantees.
+The Company also has secondary guarantees on universal and variable life insurance contracts accounted for as insurance liabilities.